FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 To characterize the impact of uplink quality on satellites' available link budget, we define ${u^k_i} \in \left[ {0,1} \right]$ to represent the fraction of hidden layer channels for sub-structure models that the GS can upload to the $i$-th satellite in the $k$-th inter-group set during a period of contact time.
 We formulate ${u^k_i}$ as

-where $r^k_i$ is the average uplink rate from a GS to the $i$-th satellite in the $k$-th inter-group set, and $\Delta t$ and $\phi$ represent a period of contact time and data size (in bits) of a global model, separately.
+where $r^k_i= \min \left\{ {r^{k}_{u,i}, r^{k}_{d,i}} \right\}$, $r^{k}_{u,i}$ and $r^{k}_{d,i}$ are the average uplink and downlink rates between GS and the $i$-th satellite in the $k$-th inter-group set, and $\Delta t$ and $\phi$ represent a period of contact time and data size (in bits) of a global model, separately.
 For our design, jointly considering satellites' heterogeneous computing and memory resources as well as uplink rate, the available budget for the $i$-th satellite in the $k$-th inter-group set is expressed as

 Before the model training begins, a GS gathers an available budget for each satellite, and according to that information, \name can execute the following intra-group sub-structure scheme.